Trump team turns over additional classified records and laptop to federal prosecutors - KTVZ

 By Kaitlan Collins, Paula Reid and Kristen Holmes, CNN

-Former President Donald Trump‘s legal team turned over more documents with classified markings and a laptop belonging to an aide to federal prosecutors in recent months, multiple sources familiar with the investigation told CNN.
+Former President Donald Trump‘s legal team turned over a multi-page document with classified markings and a laptop belonging to an aide to federal prosecutors in recent months, multiple sources familiar with the investigation told CNN.

 The Trump attorneys also handed over an empty folder marked “Classified Evening Briefing,” sources said.

-Note: CLARIFICATION: This story has been updated to more clearly describe what the Trump team turned over to investigators.